anatol/pacoloco/README.md

 With the example configured above `http://YOURSERVER:9129/repo/archlinux` looks exactly like an Arch pacman mirror.
 For example a request to `http://YOURSERVER:9129/repo/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst` will be served with file content from `http://mirror.lty.me/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst`

+### pacman.conf
-Once the pacoloco server is up and running it is time to configure the user host.
-Modify user's `/etc/pacman.conf` with
+Once the pacoloco server is up and running, it is time to configure *pacman* to use *pacoloco*.
+Modify `/etc/pacman.conf` by changing the server it uses as mirror.

 ```conf
 [core]